Jack Doyle (American football): 2013

 On September 1, 2013, the Indianapolis Colts claimed Doyle off of waivers and added him to their active roster.
 Head coach Chuck Pagano named Doyle the fourth tight end on the Colts' depth chart to begin the regular season, behind Dwayne Allen, Coby Fleener, and Dominique Jones.

 He made his professional regular season debut in the Indianapolis Colts' 24–20 loss to the Miami Dolphins in Week after Dwayne Allen was placed on injured reserve due to a hip injury he sustained in the season-opener.
 On October 20, 2013, Doyle caught his first career reception on a seven-yard pass by quarterback Andrew Luck before being tackled by Danny Trevathan during the third quarter of a 39–33 win against the Denver Broncos in Week 7.
 The following game, he was promoted to being the primary backup on the depth chart behind Coby Fleener and earned his first career start during a 27–25 win at the Houston Texans in Week 9 after the Colts released Dominique Jones.
 He finished his rookie season in 2013 with five receptions for 19-yards in 15 games and four starts.

 The Indianapolis Colts finished the 2013 season first in the AFC South with an 11–5 record.
-On January 4, 2014, Doyle appeared in his first career playoff game as the Colts defeated the Kansas City Chiefs 45–44 in the AFC Wildcard Game.
+On January 4, 2014, Doyle appeared in his first career playoff game as the Colts defeated the Kansas City Chiefs 45–44 in the AFC Wild Card Round.
 On January 11, 2014, Doyle started in his first career playoff game and caught one pass for seven-yards during a 43–22 loss at the New England Patriots in the AFC Divisional Round.

 2014

 During training camp, Doyle competed for a roster spot as a backup tight end against Weslye Saunders and Erik Swoope.
 Head coach Chuck Pagano named Doyle the third tight end on the Colts' depth chart to begin the regular season, behind Dwayne Allen and Coby Fleener.

-On September 15, 2014, Doyle caught two passes for 12-yards and scored his first touchdown during a 30–27 loss to the Philadelphia Eagles in Week 2.
+On September 15, 2014, Doyle scored his first touchdown during a 30–27 loss to the Philadelphia Eagles in Week 2.
 Doyle caught a two-yard touchdown pass by quarterback Andrew Luck in the second quarter which also marked Luck's 50th career touchdown pass.
 In Week 17, he caught a season-high four receptions for 21-yards and a touchdown during the Colts' 27–10 victory at the Tennessee Titans.
 Doyle finished the 2014 season with 18 receptions for 118 receiving yards, and two touchdowns in 16 games and one start.
 Doyle played 399 offensive snaps (34.5%) and was mainly used as a blocker in Pep Hamilton's offense.
 The Indianapolis Colts finished first in the AFC South with an 11–5 record and reached the AFC Championship Game before being defeated 45–7 by the New England Patriots.